jose-donato/jose-donato.pages.dev/src/content/blog/bringing-real-time-data-to-openbb-our-collaboration-with-pyth.md

 ## Finding Pyth Network

-In the early days, I dedicated my time to adding as many crypto sources to the terminal as possible.
+In the early days, I dedicated my time to adding as many crypto sources to the OpenBB Platform as possible.
 Despite this, I always felt something was missing - not just in the crypto section, but across the entire spectrum of data we offered.
 Real-time feeds were the missing piece.
 Then, I stumbled upon [Pyth](https://pyth.network/).

 <figure>
 <img alt="pyth price feeds" src="https://openbb-cms.directus.app/assets/e77d2208-4eb5-4dbd-86f3-7eb33e3cb0f7" class="large-img"/>